Vimalraveendra/IP-FInder/README.md

 # IP-FInder

-This is a application for finding the IP address.
+This application is for finding the IP address.